Adika1630/alx-system_engineering-devops/0x01-shell_permissions/README.md

 script that changes the owner os the file script that creates and empty file
 Add exectuion permission to the owner
+Add execution permission to owner and group owner and read only to others